stephhappens/awesome-tools-for-junior-developers/README.md

 - [Programmer Competency Matrix](http://sijinjoseph.com/programmer-competency-matrix/) - Article for knowing what our level as a programmer is.
 - [16 JavaScript Concepts Every Programmer Should Know](http://javascriptissexy.com/16-javascript-concepts-you-must-know-well/)
 - [Four Semesters of Computer Science in six hours](https://github.com/stephhappens/awesome-tools-for-junior-developers.git)- learn what you need to know about computer science quickly in as easy to read article as taught by Brian Holt.
 Video component on Frontend Masters
+- [Is CSS a programming language](https://css-tricks.com/is-css-a-programming-language/)- Yes, it is.
+Chris Coyier explains it all.

 ---